cpp-johnny/competitive/cses/0thinkingProcess.md

 start a loop, for i < n-1, we take in number input x, and we subtratct that from sum s. when all is finished, we will be left with subtratcedt ans which is missing number. we use n-1 for this beavuse we need to find that one missingf number.

+# 3. Repetitions (1069)

+we have 2 things to kepe note of - current length and maximum lenght. both are set to 1, as a single str can also be the highest. start from 1, loop thorugh the length of the str with `.length()` if current matches the one before, current length ++. we cmpare current length with max length, and we set max length the higher of the 2. else if current does not match previous, we set current length = 1.

+we take the higher of currentLen and maxLen so as to not accidentally erase the highest maxLen.
+Do not use `maxLen = currentLen;` as This overwrites maxLen every time even if currentLen got smaller.

+# 4. Increasing Array(1094)

+input n, create vector s to store the value. x = 0 where x is moves required for i in num, compare current with previous. if s[i] < s[i-1], then x += s[i-1] - s[i]. change s[i] to s[i-1] as qn do not need it to be larger; it can be same no. loop through all till end

+note: need to store array values inside vectors since we are modifying them. compared to 3.
+Repetition you dont.